nomi811/CV/README.md

 #### Richmond College, London, England (1988 to 1989)
 Studied International business
-I took photography classes which initiated my interest in photography

 #### Any other qualifications
-Photoshop for photography and retouching
+Photoshop for photography and retouching projects Basic Adobe Illustrator for pattern design projects

-## Experience
+## <a name="experience">Experience</a>

 **Nomi Vos Photography** (April 2012 to June 2016)
 *Owner*